Is Bitcoin Traceable After a Scam? How to Track Stolen Crypto

 1. Using Blockchain Explorers

-By thorough observation of the streams of transactions, an analyst can follow the flow and movement of bitcoins over time.
+By close observation of the streams of transactions, an analyst can follow the flow and movement of bitcoins over time.
 Wallet addresses do not directly reveal a person’s identity.
 However, if the wallet connects to a regulated exchange or service with KYC data, the transactions might be traced to real-world individuals.

 1. Following the Money Trail: